Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

    modeling kernel engine (e.g., OpenCascade, FACET) since the engine should be prepared before the session is constructed.
-   Otherwise, the modeling operations listed in the session's attribute system might not reflect those available for the engine being used.
+   Otherwise, the modeling operations listed in the session's attribute collection might not reflect those available for the engine being used.

 5. The fully-qualified name of the session class, including namespaces.